OpenModelica/OMPython/README.rst

 Install the version as packaged with your OpenModelica installation by running::

   cd %OPENMODELICAHOME%\share\omc\scripts\PythonInterface
-  python -m pip install .
+  python -m pip install -U .

 Usage
 =====